In Vivo Research Services for Drug Safety

 Safety pharmacology programs can help further drug development by investigating the potential undesirable effects of a compound on physiological functions in relation to exposure in the therapeutic range and above.
-As every compound is unique, it takes specialized knowledge of regulatory guidance to develop the most appropriate safety pharmacology program.
-We can customize your study to address both your program- and compound-specific needs or include our core safety parameters in toxicology studies as an efficient means of meeting regulatory expectations.
+As every compound is unique, it takes specialized knowledge of regulatory guidance to develop the most appropriate drug safety program.
+We can customize your in vivo safety pharmacology study to address both your program- and compound-specific needs or include our core safety parameters in toxicology studies as an efficient means of meeting regulatory expectations.

 Charles River is continually validating state-of-the-art equipment, assays, and experimental techniques to establish and implement industry best practices while improving animal welfare.